aleguma/kronodroid/README.md

 Real Device data set is ready to download in CSV format (zip files).

-Detailed explanation and more information to be posted soon.
+More information and detailed explanation to be posted soon.

+Contact: alejandro.guerra@taltech.ee